-• INSERT: Add a new clone session entry bound to a set of egress ports and replica IDs.
-The session_id is a uint32, must be unique across all clone session entries, and its value may not exceed the maximum supported by the target (0 is allowed), or the P4Runtime server must return an INVALID_ARGUMENT error.
+- INSERT: Add a new clone session entry bound to a set of egress ports and replica IDs.
+The session_id is a uint32 and must be greater than 0 (see explanation below), or the P4Runtime server must return an INVALID_ARGUMENT error.
 The replica instance ID is also a uint32, and its value may not exceed the maximum allowed by the target for the EgressInstance_t type (0 is allowed), or the server must also return an INVALID_ARGUMENT error.
 The egress port in the replica must be a 32-bit SDN port number and must refer to a singleton port.
 The class of service for each clone packet instance will be set to the value programmed in the clone session entry (class_of_service field).
-This value must be a valid value for the PSA CloneSessionId_t type, which supports runtime translation by default [22], or the server must return INVALID_ARGUMENT.
+This value must be a valid value for the PSA ClassOfService_t type, which supports runtime translation by default [23], or the server must return INVALID_ARGUMENT.
 See PSA Metadata Translation for more information.
 The packet_length_bytes field must be set to a non-zero value if the clone packet should be truncated to the given value (in bytes).
-If the packet_length_bytes field is 0 (default), no truncation on the clone will be performed.
+If the packet_length_bytes field is 0 (default), no truncation on the clone will be performed. - MODIFY: Modify the attributes of a given clone session entry, indexed by the given clone_session_id.

-- MODIFY: Modify the attributes of a given clone session entry, indexed by the given clone_session_id.
-Same restrictions as INSERT apply here. - DELETE: Delete the clone session indexed by the given clone_session_id.
+Same restrictions as INSERT apply here.

+• DELETE: Delete the clone session indexed by the given clone_session_id.
 Other fields need not be provided for this operation.
 Any packet with their clone_session_id metadata in the data plane set to the deleted session_id will no longer be cloned.